jahwag/ClaudeSync/ClaudeSync-How-To.md

 claudesync config category set_default mycategory
 ```

 Recommendation regarding file categories is to have multiple claude projects for a single codebase.
+We recommend having multiple `config.local.json` files, each with one file category and one project.
+Switch between them by renaming the desired `xx-config.local.json` to `config.local.json` and running `claudesync push`.

 Before pushing for the first time make use of the _simulate-push_ feature to see which files will be pushed to Claude.ai:
 ```bash